-My research interests include criminal justice, human rights, gender perspectives and immigration and asylum law.
-In particular, I concentrate on effective reform of (1) the legal processes surrounding the law of rape and (2) the asylum process, particularly with regard to the treatment of women and children.
-My aim is to draw on my professional experience of working in the legal system to attempt to build bridges between academia and practice in these areas.
+Georgina Firth's research interests include criminal justice, human rights, gender perspectives and immigration and asylum law.
+In particular, she concentrate on effective reform of (1) the legal processes surrounding the law of rape and (2) the asylum process, particularly with regard to the treatment of women and children.
+Her aim is to draw on her professional experience of working in the legal system to attempt to build bridges between academia and practice in these areas.

 I currently teach Criminal law, Crime and Criminal Justice, Evidence and Immigration and Asylum law.
 I also have interests in prison law and human rights and have developed courses to reflect these interests.
 I contribute to courses on gender in the Law School and for the Part I in Women's Studies

 I am currently the Director of Undergraduate Studies for the LLB and associated degrees.